Lingua sistemfrater: Verbs

 The passive voice is formed by adding the auxiliary verb es before the infinitive:

 Ilis es trauma (they are wounded).

 Syntax

 The syntax in Frater is: Subject - Verb - Object.

 Questions are formed by placing the verb before the subject.

 Interrogative words include: antropkia (who), kia (what), plaskia (where), temkia (when), prokia (why), kak (how), and multikia (how much; how many).

-Example
+Sample text

 The Lord's Prayer

 For comparison the Lord's Prayer is provided in Frater, Glosa (a later auxiliary language with isolating grammar and Greco-Latin vocabulary), Latin and English.